Why can't I run AWS CLI commands on my EC2 instance?

-Note: The operation listed in the error varies depending on what operation you called when the error occurred.
+The operation listed in the error varies depending on the operation that you called when the error occurred.
 In the preceding examples, the errors occurred when calling the DescribeInstances and GetCallerIdentity operations.

 Verify that you're running the most recent AWS CLI version

 If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.

 When using AWS Identity and Access Management (IAM) instance profiles, make sure that the IAM role association has completed.

 An error occurred (UnauthorizedOperation) and (AuthFailure)